The 101 Most Useful Websites on the Internet

 - downforeveryoneorjustme.com – find if your favorite website is offline or not?

-- gtmetrix.com – the perfect tool for measuring your site performance online.
+- gtmetrix.com – the perfect tool for measuring your site performance and web vitals.

 - builtwith.com — find the web hosting company, email provider and everything else about a website.